JimmyKenMerchant/jimmy-branding/README.txt

 * 'opener_width' - (default: '28')
 * 'opener_choice' - Show Opener ('true') or not (default: 'true')

-Usage Samples are on http://electronics.jimmykenmerchant.com/jimmy-branding/ please check out.
+Usage Samples are on <http://electronics.jimmykenmerchant.com/jimmy-branding/> please check out.

 == Installation ==

-Now on Beta Testing.
-If you want, download and test this plugin.
+From "Plugins" of your admin page, just search and install "Jimmy Branding".
+Make sure to activate "Jimmy Branding" in "Installed Plugins", a "Plugins" sub menu.

+You can download and test the latest version of this plugin from GitHub public repository. <http://electronics.jimmykenmerchant.com/jimmy-branding/>

 == Frequently Asked Questions ==